 There aren’t too many adjustable benches with a decline position, but this one is only -10°.
 While it’s better than nothing, a steeper decline offers you a higher intensity for core work like sit-ups and decline bench press.
 Keep that in mind if you want a bigger decline degree.

 Four positions will give you plenty of variety but there really is only one incline position - 45°- other than military, which can be limiting if you mainly want to work the incline exercises.

 And the last issue is that there is no foldaway storage option with this bench.
-It won’t fold down flat so you’ll have to think about where you want to store your bench.
-If you’re a bit tight for space and need a bench that you can store away then you will want to look at a different adjustable weight bench.
+It won’t fold down flat so you'll have to think about where you want to store your bench.
+If you’re a bit tight for space and need a bench that you can store away, then you will want to look at a different adjustable workout bench.
 This generally not a problem because most people will want the gym in the same spot all the time and they have room for it.